This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Are you getting ready for the arrival of your new baby?
-Here are some last minute things to do before baby arrives so you can be fully prepared and stress-free when it comes to “labor day.”
+Here are some last-minute things to do before baby arrives so you can be fully prepared for “labor day.”

 As a new parent, you must be getting pretty excited for your new bundle of joy to arrive.
 We totally understand!